Seattle-Based With an International Reach

 Tyler Brown joined HANC in July 2018 arriving with a background in public health, bioethics and research network coordination.
 Tyler is driven by the belief that cultivating collaborative partnerships within the HIV/AIDS research community can improve health outcomes, particularly for vulnerable and underserved populations.
 Previously, Tyler has supported research aimed at improving antiretroviral medication adherence, alternative clinical HIV care models and dissemination of evidence-based interventions to address health disparities.
 At HANC, Tyler facilitates opportunities for researcher collaboration and manages cross-network coordination activities related to laboratory working groups, committees and focus groups.

-Greg Davis joined HANC in 2011 and manages HANC's Community coordination along with the Behavioral Science Consultative Group, and the Financial Disclosure Working Group.
-Greg also maintains the Behavioral Science Interest Group Resource Center on the HANC Portal.
+Greg Davis joined HANC in 2011 and manages HANC's Community coordination along with the Behavioral Science Consultative Group, and the Financial Disclosure Working Group. .
 Before joining HANC, Greg worked as a paralegal for the state of North Carolina.
 With an interest in HIV research, he switched careers when the opportunity presented itself.
 He holds a BA from North Carolina State University and a Paralegal Certification from Duke University.
-Greg is currently enrolled at University of Washington working towards a Project Management Certification.
+In November 2023, Greg earned a certificate in Project Management from the University of Washington.
+In January 2024, Greg earned his PMP.
+In December 2024, Greg completed his MBA.

 Gabriella Olague